📖 Free guide: How to Teach Mindfulness & Meditation

 With these skill sets in hand, you can feel confident leading your own meditation classes or incorporating mindfulness into your existing profession or niche.
 Likewise, qualified helping professionals can use the training as a launchpad to teach mindfulness as part of a standardized methodology (e.g., mindfulness-based stress reduction, MBSR; mindfulness-based cognitive therapy, MBCT).

-Let’s start by covering the first set of skills you'll need to begin teaching mindfulness.
-These will explore how to ace the coverage, pacing, and organization of a session and curriculum.
+Let’s start by covering the first of these skill sets: the coverage, pacing, and organization of a session and curriculum.
+These skills help you plan and lead mindfulness sessions with more clarity and confidence.

 Preparing a Mindfulness Session Plan